krokedil/klarna-checkout-external-payment-method-for-woocommerce/README.md

 ## Changelog
 **2019.02.14  - version 1.1.0**
 * Tweak         - Removed kcoepm_retrieve_order() function.
-Sine v1.8.0 of KCO plugin, request to correct API is handled by the main plugin for external payment methods if kco-external-payment exist in URL (in redirect to confirmatioin page).
+Sine v1.8.0 of KCO plugin, request to correct API is handled by the main plugin for external payment methods if kco-external-payment exist in URL (in confirmation page).

 **Version 1.0**
 * Initial commit